Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Return*
-  Indication of whether shipment is available or not.
+  Indication of whether return is available or not.
 The following options are displayed:
     - **Yes**: Return is available.
     - **No**: Return is not available.